onexianjian/v8wiki/V8-Profiler.md

 V8 has built-in sample based profiling.
 Profiling is turned off by default, but can be enabled via the --prof command line option.
 The sampler records stacks of both JavaScript and C/C++ code.

 # Build
-Build the d8 shell following the instructions at [BuildingWithGYP](BuildingWithGYP.md).
+Build the d8 shell following the instructions at [Building with GYP](Building with GYP).

 # Command Line